Transjakarta: Current fleets

 Each bus is constructed with passenger safety in mind.
-For example, the body frame is constructed using Galvanyl (Zn–Fe Alloy), a strong and rust-resistant metal.
+For example, the body frame is constructed from Galvanyl (Zn–Fe Alloy), a strong and rust-resistant metal.
 There are also eight or ten glass-shattering hammers mounted on some of the window frames, and three emergency doors for fast evacuation during an emergency.
 There are also two fire extinguishers at the front and back of the buses.

-A typical Transjakarta bus is painted with blue and white livery with the Transjakarta logo.
-Transjakarta buses was previously mandated to use compressed natural gas (CNG) and prohibited from using diesel fuel, but regulations have since been revised to permit diesel-powered buses once again due to efficiency issues and a shortage of CNG refueling stations.
-To facilitate passenger ingress and egress, buses are outfitted with two doors on either side, while a partition segregates the driver from passengers to enable the former to focus more intently on operating the vehicle.
+A typical high-floor bus is painted in a blue-and-white livery with the Transjakarta logo, but some buses are covered in advertising livery.
+Minitrans and low-floor Metrotrans buses typically feature orange-and-white livery.
+The buses are powered by compressed natural gas (CNG), diesel, or electric power.
+To facilitate passenger ingress and egress, buses are outfitted with at least two sets of doors on either side, while a partition separates the driver from passengers, enabling the driver to focus more intently on operating the vehicle.

 The capacity of each bus varies from 85, 100 to 120 passengers.
-Single Mercedes-Benz and Hino buses can carry about 85 passengers.
-Scania, Mercedes-Benz and Volvo Maxi buses can carry 100 passengers, and 120 can be carried by a standard articulated bus.
-Transjakarta operates some Chinese-made Zhongtong and Swedish-made Scania articulated buses on long corridors and those passing mostly straight roads in mix with non-articulated buses.
-Articulated buses may also be used for some high-demand cross-corridor BRT routes.
+Single Mercedes-Benz, Hino buses and EV buses can carry about 85 passengers.
+Scania, Mercedes-Benz, and Volvo Maxi buses can carry 100 passengers, while a standard articulated bus can carry 120.
+A single route may feature a mix of bus types depending on demand.

+High-floor buses are used for BRT services and non-BRT services that stop at BRT stations.
+This includes standard blue-and-white and Minitrans buses.
+Non-BRT services with no BRT integration typically use low-floor Metrotrans buses, except Royaltrans services, which have specialised buses.
+Mikrotrans services run exclusively with microbuses.

+High-floor BRT buses feature at least two sets of BRT doors on each side, as well as a low-floor door on the left side at the front, which is used when the bus serves a non-BRT service with BRT integration.
+There are two types of Minitrans buses: The one with low-floor doors on the left in the middle, with BRT doors at the back, one on each side; and the one with a single low-floor door at the front, and two sets of BRT doors in the middle, one set on each side.
+Royaltrans buses feature a similar design to the former, but they lack the high-floor BRT doors.
+Mikrotrans services exclusively use microbuses that can carry fewer than 10 passengers.
+Non-BRT services with no BRT integration, other than Royaltrans and Mikrotrans, typically use low-floor Metrotrans buses that feature at least two sets of low-floor doors on the left side, with optional right-side doors or the third set of doors at the back, depending on the design.